microsoft/pxt-arcade/docs/courses/csintro1/sprites/coordinate-walker.md

 })
 ```

 1. To check the location: run the program, and then press the `A` button on the game pad (or space bar key on keyboard).
-This will display the starting location's `X` and `Y` coordinates.
+This will display the starting location's `X` and `Y` coordinates
     * Note the two coordinate values for `(X, Y)`
 2. Move the sprite: click on the game pad (or use keyboard `WASD` keys) to move the sprite.
-Check the coordinates after moving.
+Check the coordinates after moving

 ## What did we learn?
 Use `X` and/or `Y` in your answers